 With 12 miles of hiking trails spanning along the glorious Wallace River and the 265-foot waterfall and plenty of places to sit, picnic, and watch the world go by in the coniferous forest, Wallace Falls is a breath of fresh air from start to finish.

-Also, just an hour from downtown Seattle is Snoqualmie Pass, a popular mountain pass that’s perfect throughout all the seasons (and a great day trip).
+Just an hour from downtown Seattle is Snoqualmie Pass, a popular mountain pass that’s perfect throughout all the seasons (and a great day trip).
+These are three awesome waterfalls near Seattle in this area you’ve got to check out.

 From the moment the first snow falls in November, Snoqualmie Pass turns into a proper winter wonderland, its impressive landscape blanketed in white.

-It’s an ever-popular destination for snowsports, and skis, snowboards, and snow shoes are all rentable from the various offices.
+It’s an ever-popular destination for snowsports, and it’s the closest ski resort to Seattle.
+Skis, snowboards, and snow shoes are all rentable from the various offices in the area.

 If you don’t have a car or want a local to show you the surrounding area, then why not do this day tour with some of Seattle’s best waterfalls and a visit to a local vineyard?